raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- /collapse ---

+You should not install additional Python packages or even change the versions of the ones already available on the Desktop Flight OS.
+If you do, your program may run successfully when you test it in your modified environment but it will _fail_ when tested on the actual Flight OS.

+To make sure that you are not using a Python package you are not supposed to, follow the instructions in this guide and check that your code will terminate successfully when executed in a terminal using `python3 main.py`, in an unmodified version of the Desktop Flight OS.

-Note that no other libraries can be used in your Mission Space Lab experiment.
-If your experiment requires other Python libraries, please contact us and we will try you help you find an alternative approach.
+If your experiment requires Python libraries that are not available in the Flight OS, please contact us and we will try to help you find a solution.

-Some Python libraries may include functions that perform a web request to look up some information or return a value that is dependent on time or location.
+Note that some Python libraries may include functions that perform a web request to look up some information or return a value that is dependent on time or location.
 Even though they may be very useful, these are not permitted (see the 'Networking' section of this guide).

-### What to call your Mission Space Lab Python files

-When you submit the program for your MSL experiment, your main Python file should be called `main.py`.

-Ideally, all of your code should be contained within this file.
-However, if your experiment is very complex, then additional files are allowed.

-### Documenting your code

-When you've created a really useful program or piece of software and you want to share it with other people, a crucial step is creating documentation that helps people understand what the program does, how it works, and how they can use it.
-This is especially important for your MSL experiment, because it should be obvious from your program how you will achieve your experiment's aims and objectives.

-This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your program.

-Any attempt to hide, or make it difficult to understand, what a piece of code is doing will result in disqualification.
-And of course, there should be no bad language or rudeness in your code.